autodesk-cloud/ochonetes/README.md

 Please note we **only support bindings to run over AWS** at this point.
 This project was tested with **release 0.16**.

+Please also note the rather clunky setup involving the admin password and master IP will be cleaned up as soon as I can get my hand on [**pull request 7101**](https://github.com/GoogleCloudPlatform/kubernetes/pull/7101) and fold in the concept of _service account_.

 ### Getting started

 #### Step 1 : install K8S on AWS